• Skip to primary navigation

 Issue: COVID-19 knows no borders, and its effects on people and the economy have taken a resounding toll on both sides of the U.S. – Mexico border.
 The people of the workforce and their families have been affected and subject to the local and regional resources and policies of their communities, and these effects have echoed into factories and industries, changes for migrant workers, and amplified to effects on trade and supply chains.

-Objective: The Cross-Border Threat Screening and Supply Chain Defense (CBTS) Center of Excellence in partnership with the Texas A&M University College of Engineering, has initiated a binational taskforce comprised of representatives from academia, industry and government, from the U.S. and Mexico to address the public health impacts of the COVID-19 pandemic on U.S. – Mexico workforce, supply chains, and trade.
+Objective: The Cross-Border Threat Screening and Supply Chain Defense (CBTS) Center of Excellence in partnership with the Texas A&M University College of Engineering, initiated a binational taskforce comprised of representatives from academia, industry and government, from the U.S. and Mexico to address the public health impacts of the COVID-19 pandemic on U.S. – Mexico workforce, supply chains, and trade.

 Headshot of Zenon Medina-Cetina, Ph.D.